jjongsma/component-registry/README.md

-## Service Registry
+## Component Registry

-A service registry for Node server applications, with dependency resolution, injection and lazy service initialization.
+A component registry for Node server applications, with dependency resolution, injection and lazy component initialization.

+Best described as a simple dependency injection system inpsired by features from Angular and OSGI.
+More documentation coming, just read the code, it's short!